Derby, University of

 Price of a pint: The union is unbeatable for food and drink deals, but Derby's not too pricey either.

-Sporting reputation: Average- 58th in the current BUCS league out of nearly 150 universities and colleges.
+Sporting reputation: Average- 58th in the current BUCS league out of 145 universities and colleges.

 Notable societies: Ever wanted to try pole-dancing?
 Now's your chance with the Derby Treefrogs.
 For self-confessed 'geeky fun', join the Comic Book, Sci-Fi, Fantasy and Roleplaying group.
 Or if you're more DJ than nerd, learn to spin discs with the DJ and Mix Society.
 Yes, there's also a Glee Club.

 Glittering alumni: Kevin Gratton, head chef at Le Caprice; Silvana Franca, celebrity chef; John Stobart, famous maritime artist; Arnold Machin, designer of the Queen's Head that appears on all British stamps; Agrina Mussa, Her Excellency High Commissioner to South Africa for Malawi; Roger Baker, former chief constable of Essex; John Blakemore, photographer/lecturer who won the Fox Talbot prize.

 Alternative prospectus: See how current students rate various aspects of their university experience at Derby on What Uni? here.

 - 1 Jeremy Clarkson 'sees no problem' with his racist language on Top Gear, says BBC

 - 2 'Alien thigh bone' on Mars: Excitement from alien hunters at 'evidence' of extraterrestrial life